Matt Braunger

-Matthew Braunger (born August 1, 1974) is an American actor, writer, and stand-up comedian.
+Matthew Braunger (born August 1, 1974) is an American stand-up comedian, actor, and writer.
 His most recent special Finally Live In Portland was launched by Comedy Dynamics in 2019.
 Outside of performing stand-up, Braunger is noted for being a cast member on MADtv during its final season in 2008–2009, numerous guest star roles (NBC's Up All Night, Marvel's Agent Carter, Netflix' Disjointed), and numerous voice over roles (Amazon's The New VIPs, Netflix' BoJack Horseman).

 Early years

 Braunger was born August 1, 1974, in Chicago, Illinois.
 His family moved to Portland, Oregon, when he was young.
 After graduating from Portland's Grant High School, Braunger studied theater at Manhattanville College, in Purchase, New York.
 After earning his bachelor's degree, he moved to Chicago to develop his career in comedy.